 We’ll go beyond the basics – what to do when someone is unable to recover (self or assisted):

 - Hand of God

-This module is an intermediate class requiring solid paddling and recovery skills and is an intermediate to advanced skills module.
+This module is an intermediate class requiring solid paddling and recovery skills.

 The Forward Stroke

 This module is designed to focus ONLY on the forward stroke.
 It’s the stroke we use most often and the hardest to perfect.

 We’ll cover the concept of how the kayak moves through the water, the basic components of a good forward stroke, and work on exercises to practice on your own.